Your top 9 personal tax tips

 4. Talk to your spouse

 If you are married or in a civil partnership, make sure that both of you make full use of your personal tax allowances and basic rate tax bands.
-If your spouse pays a lower rate of income tax than you do, you may find that moving savings and investments into a spouse’s name can reduce your tax liability.
-However this does mean you actually have to give away chunks of capital to your spouse, so you need to be sure he or she’s not going to take the money and run off with the milkman.
+If your spouse pays a lower rate of income tax than you do, you may find that moving savings, investments or let property into a spouse’s name can reduce your tax liability.
+However this could mean (although not always) you actually have to give away chunks of capital to your spouse, so you need to be sure he or she’s not going to take the money and run off with the milkman.

 5. Make gifts